adrensnyder/ImapSyncMigrationHelper/README.md

 If any error occurs you have to delete the file jobname_token_auth, check the App, check the admin account used and restart the Mutt Authorize command

 Now run
+The default token name that will be used is the JOBNAME variable in mail.conf si the script will search for jobname_token_auth
 ```
 ./create_next_schedule.sh
 ```